Fabtech logo

 Maintenance Managers

-Managers are responsible for the overall maintenance strategy and budgeting.
-They collaborate with other departments to prioritize maintenance needs, allocate resources effectively and implement long-term maintenance plans.
+Maintenance managers are responsible for overseeing and maintaining a building and its assets.
+They collaborate with other departments to prioritize maintenance needs and implement long-term plans.
 They also analyze data and trends to make informed decisions that optimize building performance and reduce costs.

 Maintenance Specialists